-This is where the game manufacturer hands things off to the Entertainment Software Rating Board (ESRB), the volunteer organization established in 1994 by the industry to rate games and assuage criticism.
-The board assigns one of six letter ratings to a game: E for everyone; EC for early childhood; E10+, for everyone 10 or older; T for teens; M for mature (17+); and AO for adults only.
+For that side of things, the game manufacturer hands things off to the Entertainment Software Rating Board (ESRB), the volunteer organization established in 1994 by the industry to rate games and assuage criticism.
+The board assigns one of six letter ratings to a game: EC for early childhood; E for everyone; E10+ for everyone 10 or older; T for teens; M for mature (17+); and AO for adults only.
 But there's a problem: The ESRB doesn't actually play the games.
-The publishers submit data and videos with extreme examples of inappropriate content.
+The publishers submit data and videos with self-picked examples of what they think might be inappropriate content.
 Our kids, on the other hand, play through every level.

-Lest I sound ungrateful, I'm not.
-Any information is better than nothing when I'm trying to make wise choices for my own family or choosing titles to feature on pluggedin.com.
+Do I sound ungrateful?
+I'm not.
+Some information is better than no information when I'm trying to make wise choices for my own family or choosing titles to feature on pluggedin.com.
 We need to use everything we can get our hands on to foster a healthy environment for our children.
-For example, before renting or purchasing a game, check for a Plugged In review, look for game clips and trailers online, and ask other parents if they've had any experience with it.
-If it passes muster:
+For example, before renting or purchasing a game, check for a Plugged In review, look for game clips and trailers online and ask other parents if they've had any experience with it.
+Then, if it passes muster:

 • Establish rules and time limits for gameplay.